tomasherceg/dotvvm-docs/Pages/advanced-electron.md

 Install-Package DotVVM.Framework.Integration.Electron
 ```

-For use electron in your DotVVM project you need this extensions method.
+For use electron in your DotVVM project you need call this extensions method.
 ```
 services.AddElectronIntegration()
 ```